chrisgrieser/obsidian-quadro/README.md

 [dataview]: https://blacksmithgu.github.io/obsidian-dataview/

-Every hotkey can be customized by search in the Obsidian hotkey settings for the command name.
+`mod` refers the `ctrl` on Windows and to `cmd` on macOS.
+Every hotkey can be customized by searching in the Obsidian hotkey settings for the name of the respective action.

 ## Technical